planetruby/gems/2020/16-bridgetown.md

 A vivid community on Discord is happy to answer any questions or can jump in advice if you face any problems.

-For going live - (static) website hosting services like Vercel or Netlify offer free tiers and (re-)deployments based on a `git` branch of choice; you can also put the `output` folder behind a standard web server like Apache or Nginx.
+For going live publishing - website hosting services like Vercel or Netlify offer free tiers and (re-)deployments based on a `git` branch of choice; you can also put the `output` folder behind a standard web server like Apache or Nginx.